auli-aziz/JBus/README.md

 # JBus

 JBus is the final project for Object-Oriented Programming Lab in the third semester of my Computer Engineering degree at University of Indonesia.
 This repository is specifically for the back-end part of the JBus android application.
-The program can be run on with the SpringBoot framework in Java.
+The program uses SpringBoot framework in Java to connect to the front-end of the application.
 ## Authors

 - [@auli-aziz](https://www.github.com/auli-aziz)